AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 (D) $22,500 in the case of an estate or trust.

-For purposes of this paragraph, the term “surviving spouse” has the meaning given to such term by section 2(a), and marital status shall be determined under section 7703.
+For purposes of this paragraph, the term "surviving spouse" has the meaning given to such term by section 2(a), and marital status shall be determined under section 7703.

 #### (2) Corporations ####

-In the case of a corporation, the term “exemption amount” means $40,000.
+In the case of a corporation, the term "exemption amount" means $40,000.

 #### (3) Phase-out of exemption amount ####